jcburley/joker/GOSTD.md

 ```

 ## Types

+*NOTE:* This is work-in-progress and not yet complete.

 Named types, defined by the packages wrapped by the `gostd` tool, are themselves wrapped as `Object`s of (abstract) type `GoType`.
 (TODO: CLARIFY THIS.)
 `GoType` objects are found in the pertinent wrapper namespaces keyed by the type names.